snemetz/gauntlt-wrapper/README.md

 @announce-cmd
 @slow

 Feature: Service detection.
-Make sure Apache is running and does not display the version
+Make sure Apache is running <%= config[:host] %> and does not display the version

   Background:
     Given "nmap" is installed